Angry-Penguins-Colony/sc-customize-nft/README.md

 ```

 > The units and integrations tests are written with the Rust testing framework.
 So `erdpy contract test` will not work.

-# I want to contribue

-Here's a suggestion of improvements that you can develop for this repo :
-- [ ] ADD `unregisterItem` endpoint
-- [ ] ADD `removeFromRenderQueue` endpoint
-- [ ] (optimization) RETAKE the sorting in EquippableNftAttributes to be more efficient.
-For the moment, we sort the entire array each time.
-    - could we sort only in top_decode and top_encode ?
-    - in `set_item`, could we insert the new item in the right index

-Or, you can reread the README.md and check for mistakes in transactions.

-Thank you for your participation !! =)